pactflow/docs.pactflow.io/docs/user-interface/settings/users.md

 title: Users
 ---

-Our User Management featue allows you manage the following capabilities:
+Our User Management feature allows you manage the following capabilities:

 * See the users in their team as well as their login activity (all)
 * Invite new users to join the team (Administrator only)